deece/amifldrv/README.md

 This is the source code for the `amifldrv` kernel module used by the AMI Aptio flashing tool for linux, `afulnx` or the HP fork `safulnx2`.

+This has been patched to work with Linux 6.3+ (tested on 6.8.0), by addressing the following error: amifldrv/amifldrv.c:357:23: error: assignment of read-only member ‘vm_flags’ 357 |         vma->vm_flags |= VM_LOCKED;

 All of the AMIs BIOS flash tools bring their own version of the driver, trying to compile it in the background which on most systems fails because the kernel is much newer, compile options are broken or the tool/driver does